HorizenOfficial/evm-documentation/docs/horizen_eon/06-service_providers/eon_service_providers.md

 title: EON-compatible Service Providers
 ---

 The EON ecosystem is perpetually changing with new partners and integrations.
-To accommodate the compatibility of EON platform with third-party integration, several service provider protocols are used to facilitate the on-boarding of new dApps, services, tools, and more.
+To accommodate the compatibility of EON platform with third-party integration, several service provider protocols are used to facilitate the onboarding of new dApps, services, tools, and more.

 See the [EON Ecosystem](https://eon.horizen.io/ecosystem) for a description of current service providers.